Subordination Agreements Explained [Template Included]

 • Subordination: This part of the agreement specifies that if the property is sold, the new owner’s mortgage will take precedence over existing leases.
 This clause is crucial for lenders, as it guarantees their loan’s priority over earlier claims or leases.

 • Non-Disturbance: This component reassures tenants that their leases will remain in force even if the property is sold or foreclosed (especially helpful now since so many office buildings are empty!).
-It’s a key element for tenants, as it secures their right to occupy the property under agreed terms, regardless of changes in property ownership.
+It’s a key element for tenants, as it secures their right to occupy the property under agreed terms, regardless of changes in property ownership or valuation.

 • Attornment: This term requires tenants to recognize the new property owner as their legitimate landlord after a sale or transfer.
 Attornment is essential to ensure that leases are honored by both tenants and the new owner, thus maintaining lease continuity and stability.